ltung7/idosell/readme.md

 ### Simple objects

-For GET requests, they are mostly simple objects with single keys and can be set with a single method with simple array.
+For GET requests, they are mostly simple objects with single keys that can be set with a single method with a simple array.

 ```javascript
 const orderAnalytics = await idosellRequest.getOrdersAnalytics.serialNumbers([123,456,789]).exec()